 Assessment is an integral part of any programme at MLS and we will assess your progress throughout and at the end of your studies.
 A summative report is available if you or your company require, which will indicate your achieved language level and (if relevant) certificate/diploma credit successes upon departure from MLS.

 As a full time MLS student, you will have access to MLS’ Library, Self-Study rooms and IT suites.
-Each afternoon a senior MLS teacher will be available in the Library to offer further advice and guidance with your language learning.
+In the afternoons a senior MLS teacher will be available in the Library to offer further advice and guidance with your language learning.

 MLS operates a safeguarding policy for all students, and particularly for those under the age of 18 or those considered as vulnerable adults.
 Staff at MLS undergo Enhanced Police Checks (DBS) and we aim to maintain a rigorous safeguarding culture.
 Students under the age of 18 will be required to have pre-authorisation for activities from their parents, and any absence from the college will be followed up urgently.